kiranmak/draft-iotops-iiot-frwk/draft-km-iotops-iiot-frwk.md

 Integrated Industrial Network (IIN):
   : The term introduced in this document to represent a converged view of OT and IT networks.

 Virtualized PLC (vPLC):
   : A software component of PLC, in which the control part of factory devices is decoupled from the I/O component.
 With vPLCs, the I/O stays local to the machines (sensors, actuators, and drives), while the controller logic lives as a software service implemented over RT- hypervisors.

+Scan-Cycle:
+ : A scan cycle is the time taken to read the inputs, execute the program (e.g. ladder logic), and update the outputs.
+The actual scan time is affected by the processing speed of the PLC, the size of the program, the type of instructions used in the program.
+In virtualized PLCs general-purpose processor speed and the amount of memory available is much higher than most physical PLCs.

 ## Acronyms
 * HMI: Human Machine Interface